Last Updated on 14 January 2026 by Cycloscope

 The cumulative impact of the Khudoni, Enguri and Tobari hydroes will adversely affect water quality, natural flooding and species composition in the river”.

-As this is not enough the project “requires the resettlement of a number of unique villages (including Khaishi);
+As this is not enough, the project “requires the resettlement of severalunique villages (including Khaishi).

 Resettlement issues and land ownership

 The Zemo Svaneti region has been a UNESCO World Heritage Site area since 1996.
-According to the magazine Tabula.ge, the number of villages to flood is 14, homelands of 769 persons, 524 Hectares of land, while in a World Bank preliminary study, the people to be resettled are more than 1600.
+According to the magazine Tabula.ge, 14 villages are to be flooded, affecting the homelands of 769 people and 524 Hectares of land.
+At the same time, a preliminary World Bank study indicates that more than 1,600 people are to be resettled.

 But in the present day, these are all good intentions proclaimed.